 There are 23 distinct practices that are called sacraments.
 Five of them are similar in scope and a further seven are considered practices and not necessarily sacraments.
 They are considered to be separate because they were revealed by a different angelic being.
 The sacraments serve as an evolution of spiritual and religious thought by the journey and confer grace to the individual going through the ceremonies.

 Epochalism as a whole will not have official symbols that define the movement, but some popular symbols would be an angelic being of some sort, with representations differing based on the individual person being referred to.
 Another major symbol would be water or the man pouring a pitcher of water, symbolising the Age of Aquarius.
 Other symbols would be the descriptions and results of the visions, various sacred geometric symbols, and greek lettering.
-Temples will also invoke a ton of symbolism.
+Temples also invoke a ton of symbolism.

 Purification is both a process and a ceremonial act among adherents.
 Many believe that, in order to be a member, one must be purified in both senses before one is to go through any of the other sacraments are to be performed.
 The process and ceremony are almost universal, with considerable controversy surrounding the authority by which one is conferring the ceremony.